Deniernal354/Deniernal354/README.md

 ### About Me
 I simply love to automate boring tasks and craft solutions to enhance our lives using any piece of tech, if I don't know it I **will learn** it<br>
-I create and maintain multi-million visited games using the Roblox game engine in my free time. <br>
+I create and maintain games with multi-million visitors using the Roblox game engine in my free time. <br>
 I also like to contribute to the various projects in open source world.

 My open-source world contributions so far are: <pre><a href="https://github.com/CarletonComputerScienceSociety"><img src="https://avatars.githubusercontent.com/u/1243507?v=4" align="center" width="20" alt="Carleton University's Computer Science Society (CCSS) Logo"></a> <a href="https://github.com/CarletonComputerScienceSociety">Carleton University's Computer Science Society</a><br>